 Bridge and filter.

 This is about change management skills.
-Stakeholders may often change their view of the outcome.
-As a good mentor the project managers are willing to teach clients, they help stakeholders by sharing information and expertise.
+Customers may often change their view of the outcome.
+As a good mentor, the project managers are willing to teach clients, they help customers by sharing information and expertise.
 Changes can often bring problems that may be considered technical.
-The project manager then talks to the client about this modification and communicates this change to the team that is responsible for its implementation.
+The project manager then talks to the client about this modification and discuss this change to the team that is responsible for its implementation.
 Excellent communication skills are required.
-When project manager is a good mentor his change management skills are on a really high level.
+When the project manager is a good mentor his change management skills are on a high level.

-The project manager keeps the schedule in the back of their mind, but most likely tracks it in the project management tool, which is the schedule and plan of tasks that need to be completed within a predefined period of time. therefore, planning is part of this stage.
-Even with scheduling, the PM’s job is to motivate people.
-It is important to solve problems that may postpone deadlines.
+The project manager keeps the schedule in the back of their mind, but most likely tracks it in the project management tool, which is the schedule and plan of tasks that need to be completed within a certain period.
+They know how to realistically set time estimates and evaluate the team’s or teams’ capabilities.
+Therefore, planning is part of this stage.
+It is important to analyze and find problems that may affect deadlines and optimize time spent during the project.
 They use a documented scope of work to manage client expectations, whenever it’s time to discuss deliverables.